 Description: This course is an introduction to microbial cell structure, growth and physiology combined with basic laboratory techniques.
 The relationship between host and parasite is emphasized, especially as related to human disease, epidemiology and infection control.
 A broad range of infectious diseases are covered, including etiologic agent identification, modes of transmission and prevention.
-Offered Spring Semester, annually.
+Three hours of lecture, three hours of laboratory per week.
+Offered Fall and Spring Semester, annually.

-BIOL 370 Molecular Biology (4 semester hours)
+BIOL 370 - Molecular Biology